Reviews You Can Rely On

 Want the best safety glasses or goggles?
-Our testers researched 31 models before buying 9 top-performing models available today to test hands-on and in-depth.
+Our testers bought 9 top-performing safety glasses to assess hands-on and in-depth.
 We fogged, poked, scratched, dusted, and eventually smashed each pair to find what works best no matter the situation.
 With so many options, it can be difficult to find what will provide the protection you need with the comfort you want.
 We've tested some of the top products out there to help you find the right eye protection for your needs, regardless of the job.

-From clean-up work with the best battery chainsaws and the top cordless string trimmers to shop projects with the best saws, our DIY experts have tested plenty of tools that throw bits and pieces around.
+From clean-up work with battery chainsaws and the top cordless string trimmers to shop projects with saws, our DIY experts have tested plenty of tools that throw bits and pieces around.
 If your next project involves power tools, it's best to plan on wearing a pair of safety glasses.

 Editor's Note: Our safety glasses review was updated on January 16, 2024, to include some alternative recommended products to our top award picks.